MrMaimi1/Mady-2.0/README.md

 ## 💖 Made With Love

-Created with ❤️ for Janvi's special day.
+Created with ❤️ for Madylin's special day.
 Every detail was crafted to make this birthday celebration truly memorable and magical.

 ---

-**Happy Birthday, Janvi! 🎂✨**
+**Happy Birthday, Madylin! 🎂✨**

 *May this special day be filled with joy, love, and wonderful memories!*